bbell03/behaviortrees/README.md

 ARCHITECTURE:
   Our solution makes use of modularity and object oriented design to program various functions on a Roomba.

-  All functions take a blackboard object complete with the following attributes:
+  All functions take a blackboard object as input complete with attributes which correspond to those of the Roomba robot:
     BATTERY_LEVEL,
     SPOT,
     GENERAL,
     DUSTY_SPOT,
     HOME_PATH,

+  This object is parsed on program start, and its attributes are used heavily in functions throughout throughout.

   Function(s) Implemented Include:
     battery_check,